-Note that the instructor of this course is determined to make this course a rewarding and fruitful learning experience for those enrolling in it.
-Arriving late, chatting to friends after class has started, eating and using mobile phones during lectures are all considered to be inconsiderate and disruptive for your classmates who are there to learn and discourteous to the instructors.
-Please cooperate with your instructor and TA to create the best possible environment for you yourself and your fellow students.
+Note that the professor is determined to make this course a rewarding and fruitful learning experience for students enrolling in it.
+Arriving late, chatting to friends after class has started, eating and using mobile phones during lectures are inconsiderate and disruptive for your classmates who are there to learn and discourteous to the professor.
+Kindly please cooperate to create the best possible environment for yourself and your fellow students.

-For more details, you may consult the following ppt prepared by the Undergraduate Studies Administration of the Academic Registry:
+For more details, you may consult the following ppt prepared by the Undergraduate Studies Administration of the Academic Registry: http://tl.ust.hk/conduct/good\learning\experience.pps.

-http://tl.ust.hk/conduct/good_learning_experience.pps.